 Table of Contents:

-Nowadays, ring signatures and zero-knowledge proofs are two of the most used and known privacy enhancing technologies applied to cryptocurrency.
+Nowadays, ring signatures and zero-knowledge proofs (as well as their close cousin, zkSNARKs) are two of the most used and known privacy enhancing technologies applied to cryptocurrency.
 And, as cryptography is the heart and soul of the crypto scene (and the only reason scarce digital goods are possible), this is no small feature.

 Both zero-knowledge proofs and ring signatures have proved effective at maintaining user anonymity and privacy.
 Their sustainability and ability to remain ahead amidst fierce competition and innovation are celebrated among blockchain privacy enthusiasts.